microcks/microcks.io/content/documentation/explanations/dynamic-content.md

 ## Introduction

-Whilst we deeply think that "real-world" static values for request/response samples are crucial in order to fully understand the business usages and expectations of an API, we have to admit that it is more than often useful to introduce some kind of dynamically generated content for response.
+Whilst we deeply think that "real-world" static values for request/response samples are crucial to fully understanding the business usages and expectations of an API, we have to admit that it is more than often useful to introduce some kind of dynamically generated content for the response.

-Those use-case encompass:
+Those use cases encompass:

 * random numbers that may be defined in a range,
-* today's date or today's + an amount of time (for validity date for example),
+* today's date or today's + an amount of time (for validity date, for example),
 * response part expressed from request part (body part, header, query param)

-Thus, Microcks has some templating features allowing to specify dynamic parts in response content.
+Thus, Microcks has some templating features allowing the specification of dynamic parts in response content.

-Let's introduce this new feature with an example: a simple `Hello API` that takes a JSON payload as request payload and that return a `Greeting` response including: the id of message, the date of message generation and the message content itself that is just saying `Hello !`.
+Let's introduce this new feature with an example: a simple `Hello API` that takes a JSON payload as the request payload and returns a `Greeting` response including the message's ID, the date of message generation, and the message content itself, which is just saying `Hello !`.

-You can find the OpenAPI v3 contract of this API [here](https://github.com/microcks/microcks/blob/master/webapp/src/test/resources/io/github/microcks/util/openapi/hello-dynamic-openapi.yaml) and here's below the result once imported into Microcks:
+You can find the OpenAPI v3 contract of this API [here](https://github.com/microcks/microcks/blob/master/webapp/src/test/resources/io/github/microcks/util/openapi/hello-dynamic-openapi.yaml), and here's the result once imported into Microcks:

 {{< image src="images/documentation/template-intro.png" alt="image" zoomable="true" >}}

-You'll notice that response payload is expressed using some templating mustaches (`{{` and `}}`) that indicates here that Microcks should recognize the delimited expression and replace it with new values.
+You'll notice that the response payload is expressed using some templating mustaches (`{{` and `}}`) that indicate here that Microcks should recognize the delimited expression and replace it with new values.

 When invoked twice with different params at different dates, here are the results: